 Wallpaper Paste Problems

 There are many different types of adhesive and choosing the right wallpaper paste is crucial.
-The strength and variety of the required paste is determined by the wallpaper’s weight, thickness and type.
-For instance, a heavy or thick one may require a heavy duty paste to ensure that it sticks firmly to the wall as it dries.
+The strength and variety of the required paste are determined by the wallpaper’s weight, thickness, and type.
+For instance, a heavy or thick one may require a heavy-duty paste to ensure that it sticks firmly to the wall as it dries.
 Using the wrong type of paste can result in the wallpaper not sticking properly or damage to the wallpaper.
-Also, using a paste which is old and been left open days may can compromise its adhesive properties.
+Also, using a paste that is old and has been left open for days may compromise its adhesive properties.

 Another common pasting problem arises out of incorrect mixing.
 If the paste is too diluted and fluid it will have decreased adhesion and could cause blisters under the wallpaper.
 If it is too thick it could cause lumps.
 That is why it is important to simply follow the instructions on the adhesive in relation to technique and ratio.